‘Little People, Big World’: Jeremy & Audrey Roloff Share Adorable New Photos Of Baby Ember

 The couple concluded by saying that they are “are excited for the journey of parenthood that lies ahead.”

-As Inquisitr previously reported, Audrey said that she intended to have only Jeremy, her midwife and her doula present during Ember’s birth.
+As the Inquisitr previously reported, Audrey said that she intended to have only Jeremy, her midwife and her doula present during Ember’s birth.
 That means that no Little People, Big World cameras would have been allowed to film the big event.
 However, the show’s cameras may have been allowed to film all the moments leading up to and immediately after Baby Ember’s birth.
 If that’s the case, fans won’t have to wait too long before catching the footage on their TVs–LPBW is due to return to TLC later this month.

 What do you think of Baby Ember’s new photos?
 Tell us in the comments below.